 I don’t like offal any more than they do.

-On my awful offal day the butcher delivers 25 lamb’s hearts.
+On my awful offal day the butcher delivers twenty lamb’s hearts.
 We’re going to stuff them with Paxo’s parsley and thyme stuffing and cook them with chopped onions, Oxo cube gravy and thicken the sauce with flour.
 Oxo is supposed to give a meal man appeal and any encouragement to eat this dish is essential.

-They perch on stools around my demonstration table where a small, pink lamb’s heart sits forlornly on its wooden chopping board.
+They perch on stools around my table where a small, pink lamb’s heart sits forlornly on its wooden chopping board.
 There’s groans of ‘I ain’t eating that’ as they push for a place on the stools at the back.

-Terry addresses the group.
+Bert addresses the group.

 ‘What’s that miss?
 Looks like something I feed me ferrets.’